Stuart Little (TV series)

-Stuart Little (also known as Stuart Little: The Animated Series) is an American animated television series, loosely based on the 1945 E. B. White children's book Stuart Little, as well as the live-action / computer-animated film adaptations.
+Stuart Little, also known as Stuart Little: The Animated Series, is an American animated television series, loosely based on the 1945 E. B. White children's book Stuart Little, as well as the live-action / animated film adaptations.
 It was produced by Red Wagon Entertainment and Sony Pictures Television for the HBO Family digital cable television channel and aired for one season of 13 episodes.

 Premise

-The series focuses on the adventures of Stuart Little and his family.
+Taking place after the events of the first two films, the series focuses on the adventures of Stuart Little, a mouse adopted by a human family.
+Stuart is bold, imaginative, and adventurous and he sees everyday objects as huge props.
+Although most of the series was traditionally animated, each episode began and ended with a CGI animated segment featuring Stuart, who would recount an event that would open and end in every episode.
+The series teaches children about problem solving and how to feel satisfied for their accomplishments.